cskeeters/kb_reg/README.md

                 }
             }
         }
-        // ignore all events with right mod return false;
+        // ignore all events when right gui is currently pressed return false;
     }